maldoinc/wireup/docs/pages/migrate_to_wireup/fastapi_depends.md

 - Shared services are defined once and reused across FastAPI, CLI commands, workers, and scripts instead of rebuilding DI wiring per runtime.
 - Reusable sub-graphs let you run multiple configured instances of the same dependency graph without duplicating wiring.
-- `singleton`, `scoped`, and `transient` lifetimes are explicit and enforced, avoiding ad-hoc lifetime patterns (`lru_cache`, `app.state`, custom factories).
+- `singleton`, `scoped`, and `transient` lifetimes are explicit and enforced, avoiding ad-hoc lifetime workarounds (`lru_cache`, `app.state`, custom factories).
 - With class-based handlers, constructor dependencies are resolved at startup instead of per request.